- This article introduces the dynamic safety stock calculation and reviews the current safety stock calculation explanations.

 The Uses of Dynamic Safety Stock

-The nice thing about the dynamic safety stock calculation or safety stock equation is that it adjusts across the following dimensions:
+The beautiful thing about the dynamic safety stock calculation or safety stock equation is that it adjusts across the following dimensions:

 - Service level